Transient growth of a wake vortex and its initiation via inertial particles: Initiation of optimal transient growth

-Suppose that we intend to initiate a specific velocity perturbation $\Breve{\bm{u}}'$.
-If we identify $c_0$ such that right-hand side of \eqref{twowaymomeqn-revised-decomposed-t0} matches (a positive constant multiple of) $\Breve{\bm{u}}'$, then we may expect $\bm{u}'$ to exhibit this perturbation form after a brief time advancement.
-However, the existence of such $c_0$ is rare, since \eqref{twowaymomeqn-revised-decomposed-t0} in fact contains three component equations whereas $c_0$ is the only unknown.
-To circumvent this overdetermination issue, we inevitably focus on the most critical component among those.
+Suppose that we aim to initiate a known optimal velocity perturbation $\Breve{\bm{u}}'$.
+If we identify $c_0$ such that $-(\vartheta - 1 ) c_0D\overline{\bm{u}}/Dt\rvert_{\, t=0}$ matches (a positive constant multiple of) $\Breve{\bm{u}}'$, then we can expect $\bm{u}'$ to exhibit this perturbation form.
+However, the existence of such $c_0$ is rare, since this matching requires solving three component equations whereas $c_0$ is the only unknown.
+To circumvent this overdetermination issue, we inevitably focus on the most critical component among them.
 By choosing the azimuthal component, the problem reduces to finding $c_0$ such that

 where $C$ is an arbitrary positive constant, which can be used to scale $c_0$ when solving \eqref{twowaymomeqn} and \eqref{twowaypvoleqn} for different levels of particle volumetric loading.
 Arranging the terms based on the fact that $(D\overline{\bm{u}}/Dt)_\phi \rvert_{t=0} = -4r e^{-r^2} / \Rey$ for the `undisturbed' $q$-vortex profile, we can further simplify this relation to $c_0 \propto \Breve{u}'_\phi/(r e^{-r^2})$.